Skip to main content

 Claims to be forwarded that are not found in the JWT result in empty headers.

 The forwardHeaders option can only be used with JWT-formatted token.
+To see this option in action, check out the OIDC + RateLimit & DistributedRateLimit guide.

 []No